 Know that thanks to the Kimura Kami team you will be able to hide your identity with several types of Japanese masks: hannya mask, Japanese mouse mask, Kitsune mask or Oni Japanese mask (worn by samurai warrior)...

-In order to help you in the choice of your mask, we are going to explain you the meaning of the different masks present on our Japanese online store (after a short introduction on the origin of this ancient mask)!
+In order to help you in the choice of your mask, we are going to explain the meaning of the different masks on our Japanese online store (after a short introduction on the origin of this ancient mask)!

 Why do Japanese people wear mask?